Skip to main content

 In general, we drop these links because they aren't valuable and don't count much towards strengthening the backlink profile of the page.
 Chances are, you don't have to claim back these links.

 • They refreshed their content.
 Sites update their articles all the time.
-Sometimes, they may remove some external links.
+Sometimes, they may remove some external links if the new page content does not require it.

 • They replaced your link with something better.
-If someone happens to create a better version of your page, they may be able to steal your link.
+If someone happens to create a better version of your page, their page might be linked to instead of yours.

 This happens if: